 .2 MEMBERS -

 A. The Board of Review shall consist of eight (8) members and these members shall be generally elected at the annual House of Delegates meeting (10.3.3(A)).
-However, the Senior Athlete and Junior Athlete Representatives are automatic members of the Board of Review.
+All members of the Board of Review sill be at least 18 years of age.
+The Board of Review will maintain a minimum of two (2) athlete members at all times.
 If at any time during the year there are insufficient numbers of members on the Board of Review to adequately conduct hearings or to conduct the general business of the Board of Review, the General Chair may appoint individual(s) to be on the Board of Review to remedy the deficiency.
 These appointees shall not also be current Directors.

-B. Other than the Senior and Junior Athlete Representatives, it is preferred that Board of Review members are not also on the Board of Directors of MS. In no case shall elected members of the Board of Directors constitute a majority of the Board of Review (that is, no more than four (4) Directors may serve concurrently as Board of Review members).
+B. It is preferred that Board of Review members are not also on the Board of Directors of MS. In no case shall elected members of the Board of Directors constitute a majority of the Board of Review (that is, no more than four (4) Directors may serve concurrently as Board of Review members).
 Accordingly, since the two athlete members are also Directors, as a general rule, no more than two (2) other Directors can be elected to the Board of Review at any given time.
 If there is already the maximum number of four (4) Directors currently serving, then a Director would be barred from seeking election to the Board of Review.

 R-6 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled